StreisandEffect/streisand/README.md

 ### Prerequisites ###
 Complete all of these tasks on your local home machine.

+* If you have a working Docker install available, you can skip this section and [continue below](#docker-execution).
 * Streisand requires a BSD, Linux, or OS X system.
 As of now, Windows is not supported.
 All of the following commands should be run inside a Terminal session.
 * Python 2.7 is required.
 This comes standard on OS X, and is the default on almost all Linux and BSD distributions as well.
 If your distribution packages Python 3 instead, you will need to install version 2.7 in order for Streisand to work properly.
 * Make sure an SSH key is present in ~/.ssh/id\_rsa.pub.